claudespice/docs/faq.md

 ### Can you add \<table> / dataset or index a specific on-chain contract?

 Most likely, yes!
-Hit us up on Discord and we can work with you to add new views/tables or index new contracts.
+Hit us up on Slack and we can work with you to add new views/tables or index new contracts.
 The ability to create private custom tables is on our roadmap.

 ### Do you support WebSockets or other streaming?